AlleCristo/Python_Tutorial/README.md

 This is not intended to be a complete guide to learning Python,

-but a simple guideline of the main operations and basic constructs.
+but a simple guideline of the main operations and basic constructs that I used to get started with this.